dharshan7200/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm:
-1. Import pandas

-2. Import Decision tree classifier
+1. Load and inspect the dataset (Employee.csv) to understand its structure and check for missing values.

+2. Encode categorical variables, such as "salary," to prepare the data for modeling.

-3. Fit the data in the model
+3. Split the data into training and testing sets with an 80-20 ratio.

-4. Find the accuracy score
+4. Train a DecisionTreeClassifier using the "entropy" criterion on the training data.

+5. Evaluate model accuracy and make predictions on test data and a sample input.

 ## Program:
 ```